scott-weeden/CloudFronts/README.md

 - PostgreSQL 11+
 - SQLite 3.31+

-### Upgrade from Smartstore.NET 4.2
+### Upgrade from Smartstore

-Smartstore 5 is a port of [Smartstore.NET 4](https://github.com/smartstore/SmartStoreNET) - based on the classic .NET Framework 4.7.2 – to the new `ASP.NET Core 7` platform.
-Smartstore instances based on classic `ASP.NET MVC` can be upgraded seamlessly.
-To [upgrade](https://smartstore.atlassian.net/wiki/spaces/SMNET50/pages/1956118609/Updating+from+Previous+Versions), all you need to do is replace the application files on your server - except for the `App_Data` directory - and **all your data will automatically be transferred to the new system**.
-[See the documentation for detailed information on installing or upgrading your store](https://smartstore.atlassian.net/wiki/spaces/SMNET50/pages/1956118822/Installing+Smartstore).

- :information_source: Upgrading from versions older than 4.2 is not possible.
-Therefore, you should migrate Smartstore.NET to version 4.2 first and then upgrade to Smartstore 5.
+Cloud Fronts 5.1.1 is a port of [Smartstore 5.1](https://github.com/smartstore/SmartStore) - based on Dotnet-Core 7 – to the new `ASP.NET Core 8` platform.

 ### Visual Studio